robertvokac/time-calc/modules/time-calc-app/src/main/resources/help/Readme.md

 ### ./tc/time-calc-profiles.txt

-Optional assignments of profiles to numbers is stored here.
+Optional assignments of profiles to numbers are stored here.

 ## Features